-For residential subdivisions with Homeowner's Associations (HOAs), the City's Post-Construction Management Ordinance requires the establishment of an escrow account to ensure that adequate funds are available to provide for the operation, long-term maintenance, inspection, repair, and replacement or reconstruction of Post-Construction BMPs.
-An escrow account should be established to, at minimum, cover 50% of the constructed cost of each BMP the HOA is responsible for.
-The City requires HOAs to sign a Maintenance Escrow Account Agreement form and report the annual financial status of the escrow account with the Escrow Account / Maintenance Request Form the City provides in the Technical Memorandum.
+For residential subdivisions with Homeowner's Associations (HOAs), the City's Post Construction Stormwater Management Ordinance requires the establishment of an escrow account to ensure that adequate funds are available to provide for the operation, long-term maintenance, inspection, repair, and replacement or reconstruction of Post Construction BMPs.
+An escrow account shall be established to, at minimum, cover 50% of the constructed cost of each post construction stormwater management BMP.
+The developer or HOA shall initially pay 10% of this amount.
+The developer or HOA shall annual contribute 10% of the remaining amount required until the escrow account balance is equal to 50% of the constructed cost of each BMP.

+The City requires HOAs to sign a Maintenance Escrow Account Agreement form and report the annual financial status of the escrow account with the Escrow Account / Maintenance Request Form the City included with the Technical Memorandum.
+The City shall review and approve any escrow account disbursement requests listed on the form prior to the HOA withdrawing money for BMP maintenance.

-A copy of the Escrow Account Agreement and Escrow Account / Maintenance Request Form is provided in Appendix D. The City received two (2) Escrow Account / Maintenance Request Forms during the permit year.
+A copy of the Escrow Account Agreement and Escrow Account / Maintenance Request Form is provided in Appendix F of the SWMP Plan.
+The City received two (2) Escrow Account / Maintenance Request Forms during the permit year.